DanielKnafel/Advanced-Programming-2/README.md

 ## Introduction

-In our project we connect to flight gear simulator.
+In our project we connect to the flight gear simulator.
-We simulate a flight using a giving flight's csv files with necessary details regarding airplane's state at any given second from the beginning - of airplane's taking off, till the end - of its landing.
+We simulate a flight using a given flight csv files with a necessary details regarding airplane's state at any given second from the beginning, of airplane's taking off till the end, of its landing.

 In this project we're using:
 1) .NET Framework to create a GUI App for FlightGear.